Amy Rollo, M.A., LPA, LSSP, LPC-S

 Nationally Certified Counselor

 I understand that many times clients seek counseling because they are out of solutions and think they are unequipped to solve their own issues, but I disagree.
 In using a solution-focused therapeutic approach to therapy, I strive to empower clients so that they can discover more effective solutions to their problems.
 The therapeutic rapport that I build with clients allows me to assist them in moving from a problem-focused to a solution-focused orientation.
 Although I greatly focus on the present and future, I am also interested in learning about what clients have tried previously to solve their circumstances and the exceptions to their problems.
 I understand that this process is sometimes difficult and requires a level of comfort with vulnerability; however, I aim to foster a non-judgmental, accepting environment that helps clients to feel comfortable sharing their deepest thoughts and self-reflections.

-I enjoy working with a variety of clientele, such as individuals, couples, and families.
 I also enjoy working with both individual and relational sexual concerns.
 I am a Certified Sex Therapist-Candidate through the Texas Sex Therapy Institute.
 I understand that an active sex life is incredibly important for most individuals, especially those in a relationship.
 I also know how difficult it can be to reach out for help, especially when sexual issues arise.
 I strive to help couples and individuals enhance intimacy, increase sexual communication with a partner, address emotional difficulties related to sexual intimacy (such as past trauma or infidelities within a relationship), and address sexual dysfunctions that have arisen.
 In order to accomplish this, I use a talk-based form of therapy which aims to help individuals and couples better understand and achieve the type of sex life they wish to have.